-In biomedical studies with time-to-event outcomes, there could be several distinct causes of failure, referred to as competing risks (Crowder (2001)).
-For example, when studying 137 bone marrow transplant (BMT) patients (Klein and Moeschberger (2003)), patients may relapse or die while in remission during the follow-up period.
-If we consider relapse to be the event of interest, then death is a competing risk/event, because it impedes the occurrence of leukemia relapse.
+In biomedical studies with time-to-event outcomes, there could be several distinct causes of failure, referred to as competing risks (Crowder, 2001).
+For example, when studying 137 bone marrow transplant (BMT) patients (Klein and Moeschberger, 2006), patients may relapse, or die while in remission during the follow-up period.
+If we consider relapse to be the event of interest, then death is a competing risk/event, as it impedes the occurrence of leukemia relapse.
 Competing risks data are often subject to interval censoring, implying that the event time is not observed precisely, but the interval in which it lies is known.
-Another example is our motivating HIV data set, generated from a large study of HIV care and treatment programs in sub-Saharan Africa (Egger et al. (2012)) and analyzed in this study.
-HIV-infected individuals receiving care in these programs may die while in care, or become lost to care.
-These are the two competing risks under consideration, with the corresponding time to events available as interval endpoints.
-Patients who are lost to care typically do not receive treatment and, thus, are more likely to die and further contribute to the expansion of the HIV epidemic.
+Another example is our motivating HIV dataset generated from a large study of HIV care and treatment programs in sub-Saharan Africa (Egger et al., 2012), and analyzed in this paper.
+HIV-infected individuals receiving care in these programs may (a) die while in care, or (b) become lost to care - the two competing risks under consideration, with the corresponding time to events available as interval endpoints.
+Patients who are lost to care typically do not receive treatment and, thus, are more likely to die, and to further contribute to the expansion of the HIV epidemic.